openzim/zimit/README.md

 - `--limit U` - Limit capture to at most U URLs
 - `--exclude <regex>` - skip URLs that match the regex from crawling.
 Can be specified multiple times.
 - `--scroll [N]` - if set, will activate a simple auto-scroll behavior on each page to scroll for upto N seconds
+- `--keep` - if set, keep the WARC files in a temp directory inside the output directory

 The following is an example usage.
 The `--cap-add` and `--shm-size` flags are [needed to run Chrome in Docker](https://github.com/puppeteer/puppeteer/blob/v1.0.0/docs/troubleshooting.md#tips).